cwood821/til/notes/css/font-swap-in-css.md

 # Use `font-display: swap;` to render text in fallback font until @font-face font loads

-When using the [@font-face](https://css-tricks.com/snippets/css/using-font-face/) in CSS, configure the `font-display` property to `swap`.
-This wil render text in the next available system font before until the custom font has loaded.
+When using the [@font-face](https://css-tricks.com/snippets/css/using-font-face/) in CSS, set the `font-display` property to `swap`.
+This will render text in the next available fallback font until the custom font has loaded.

 Here's a tweaked snippet from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display):
 ```css